sikvelsigma/ANSYS-WB-Batch-Script/README.md

 - *.input* or *_input.csv*

 The first one contain a list of parameters to input and a list of parameters to output.
 The second one contains values of input parameters with each row being a new DP.
 Both files support comments (with #).
-Example of the *.control* file:
+Example of a *.control* file:
 ```
   #Input parameters (type 'no' if no inputs)
   P1,P2,P3
   #Output parameters (type 'no' if no outputs)
   P4,P5
 ```
-Example of the *.input* file:
+Example of an *.input* file:
 ```
   # p1,p2,p3
   501,50,25
   499,49,24
   500,52,26
 ```
-This will generate 3 DPs in our project with 3 input parameters.
+This will generate 3 DPs in our project with 3 input and 2 output parameters.

 By default in the project directory a *log.txt* file will be created.
 Output is written to an *output.txt* file csv-style and Workbench parametric report is saved to a *full_report.txt* file.
 Of course this is all customizable.